Gandi/hiring/en/project-manager.md

 ## Who is Gandi?

 Gandi is a proud alternative domain registrar and hosting provider.
 Our  signature, No Bullshit™, embodies our strong ethics and our ambition to be successful by providing a clear and clean service.
-Managing more than  1.5 million domains, hundreds of thousands of websites, apps and  servers, Gandi is an important landmark in the  Internet landscape.
+Managing more than 1.5 million domains, hundreds of thousands of websites, apps and servers, Gandi is an important landmark in the internet landscape.

-We are building an environment where continuous improvement of the development process is in focus and where everyone’s common goal is to deliver outstanding software as fast as possible while having fun.
+We are building an environment where continuous improvement of the development process is in focus and where everyone's common goal is to deliver outstanding software as fast as possible while having fun.

-You’ll be working with a world-class team of engineers who love what they do - and we expect no less from you.
+You'll be working with a world-class team of engineers who love what they do - and we expect no less from you.

 ## Who are we looking for?